srimathy-kumar/Intern_project2/README.md

 6. Integration with external APIs: Test any integrations with external APIs for social media platforms.

-When breaking down into end-to-end tests, it's important to prioritize the most critical user flows and scenarios, and to ensure that each test covers a specific user action or interaction.
-By testing the application end-to-end, you can ensure that the entire application is functioning as expected and that users can successfully complete the tasks they need to accomplish.
+By testing the application end-to-end, the entire application is functioning as expected and that users can successfully complete the tasks.

 ## 🎈 Usage <a name="usage"></a>
 Add notes about how to use the system.